-Year Contaminant MRDL MRDLG MCL, TT, or MRDL Highest Single Measurement Lowest Monthly % of Samples Meeting Limits Violation Source of Contaminant 2015 Turbidity (NTU) NA 0.3 0.71 98% Yes Soil runoff The highest single measurement was 0.71.
-Any measurement in excess of 1 is a violation unless otherwise approved by the state.
-The highest single measurement was 0.71.
-Any measurement in excess of 1 is a violation unless otherwise approved by the state.
+Year Contaminant MRDL MRDLG MCL, TT, or MRDL Highest Single Measurement Lowest Monthly % of Samples Meeting Limits Violation Source of Contaminant 2016 Turbidity (NTU) NA 0.3 0.37 99% No Soil runoff

+^{} The highest single measurement was 0.37.
+Any measurement in excess of 1.0 is a violation unless otherwise approved by the state.

 Turbidity has no health effects.
 However, turbidity can interfere with disinfection and provide a medium for microbial growth.
 Turbidity may indicate the presence of disease-causing organisms.
-These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, diarrhea and associated headaches.
+These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps, and diarrhea and associated headaches.